General Liability Claims and Costs -1l

 Keeping employees and the public safe is the department’s highest value.
 Controlling damage to vehicles and reducing personal injury in work zones, on right-of-way and other areas under the department’s control helps MoDOT accomplish this goal.

-Compared to 2023, there was a 34% increase in general liability claims in 2024 and a 43% increase in the amount paid.
-In addition, the department received over four times the average number of general liability claims in 2024.
-Most of the claims filed against the department are attributed to pavement defects and accounted for 80% of all claims filed.
+Compared to 2024, there was a 14% decrease in general liability claims in the first two quarters of 2025 and a 36% increase in the amount paid.
+Most of the claims filed against the department are attributed to pavement defects and accounted for 73% of all claims filed.

 To improve results, the department’s focus should be concentrated on the most common general liability.
 Historically, the top five most frequent claim types are pavement defects, debris on the roadway, chip seal, mowing and striping operations.